nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Worker.disconnect();

-When running the function the worker will make a gracefull shoutdown.
-This involves closing all TCP sockets, and stoping the IPC channel between master and worker.
+When running the function the worker will make a graceful shutdown.
+This involves closing all TCP sockets, and stopping the IPC channel between master and worker.
 Using the `.send()` method will throw an error.

 Calling this method will emit first a `disconnect` event, followed by a `death` event.
 It will also set `suicide` to true.

-This method is automaticly used when the worker gets a `SIGQUIT` signal.
+This method is automatically used when the worker gets a `SIGQUIT` signal.

 ### Event: message

-The event is very much like the 'message' event from `child_process.fork()` or `process.on('message')` except that is don't emit when a internal message is recived.
-The event function do also recive a sencond argument containg the worker object.
+The event is very much like the 'message' event from `child_process.fork()` or `process.on('message')` except that is don't emit when a internal message is received.
+The event function does also receive a second argument containing the worker object.

-As an example, here is a cluster which keeps count of the number of requests in the master process via message passing:
+As an example, here is a cluster that keeps count of the number of requests in the master process via message passing:

     var cluster = require('cluster');